.VIRUS ransomware removal instructions

 What is .VIRUS?

-Credit for discovering .VIRUS belongs to Jakub Kroustek.
-It is a piece of malicious software, categorized as ransomware.
-This program operates by encrypting data and demanding a ransom (i.e. payment for decryption software/tools).
-As .VIRUS encrypts, it renames all files with victim's unique ID number, its developers email address and ".VIRUS" extension.
-Therefore, a file like "1.jpg" would appear as something similar to "1.jpg.id-1E857D00.[email@example.com].VIRUS", and so forth.
-After this process is complete, a text file ("FILES ENCRYPTED.txt") is created on the desktop and a pop-up widow is displayed.
-This infection belongs to Dharma ransomware family.
+Discovered by Jakub Kroustek and belonging to the Dharma ransomware family, .VIRUS is malicious software, which is categorized as ransomware.
+This program operates by encrypting data and demanding ransom payments for decryption software/tools.
+When .VIRUS encrypts files, it renames them with the victim's unique ID number, the developer's email address, and ".VIRUS" extension.
+Therefore, "1.jpg" might appear similar to "1.jpg.id-1E857D00.[firstname.lastname@example.org].VIRUS", and so on.
+After this process is complete, a text file ("FILES ENCRYPTED.txt") is created on the desktop and a pop-up window is displayed.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Most ransomware is similar, for example Meka, 2Hamlampampom, Asus are akin to .VIRUS.
-All malware of this type encrypts data and demands a ransom to be paid.
-However, they differ by the cryptographic algorithm they use (symmetric or asymmetric) and by the size of the demanded payment.
-Ransom sizes typically range between three-digit and four-digit sums.
-Cyber criminals tend to prefer digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as transactions of such are difficult/impossible to trace.
-Unless a certain ransomware is still in development and/or has flaws/bugs, manual decryption (without its developers interference) - is impossible.
-To ensure data safety, it is recommended to keep backup copies in unplugged storage devices and/or remote servers.
-Since both are liable to damage, it is best to store several backups in different locations.
+Most ransomware is similar.
+For example Meka, 2Hamlampampom, and Asus are akin to .VIRUS.
+All malware of this type encrypts data and demands ransom payments.
+They differ by cryptographic algorithm used (symmetric or asymmetric) and size of ransom payment.
+Ransoms typically range between three-digit and four-digit sums.
+Cyber criminals tend to prefer digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as these transactions are difficult/impossible to trace.
+Unless specific ransomware is still in development and/or has flaws/bugs, manual decryption without developers' involvement is impossible.
+To ensure data safety, keep backup copies in unplugged storage devices and/or remote servers.
+Since these are liable to damage, store several backups in different locations.

 How did ransomware infect my computer?